 Selenium is an essential mineral and antioxidant that’s critical for thyroid health.
 Our bodies do not produce selenium, so we must get it from dietary sources or supplements.
 Brazil nuts, button and shiitake mushrooms, lima beans, chia seeds, and brown rice are all good food sources of selenium.

 Ultimately, healthy living is the product of healthy choices and a commitment to live a healthy lifestyle every day.
-Many common foods, especially fruits and vegetables, are rich in antioxidants and a carefully planned diet should provide all you need.
+Many common foods, especially fruits and vegetables, are rich in antioxidants and a carefully planned diet should provide all your body requires.
 External and environmental factors, however, can expose us to more free radicals than diet alone can handle.
 In these cases, supplementation may help.

-As always, consult your trusted healthcare provider before starting any new supplementation routine and make sure you’re on track to giving your body the nutrition it needs.
+As always, consult your trusted healthcare provider before starting any new supplementation routine and make sure you’re on track to giving your body the right nutrition for your best health!

 - Lobo, V. et al. “Free Radicals, Antioxidants and Functional Foods: Impact on Human Health.”
 Pharmacognosy Reviews 4.8 (2010): 118–126.
 PMC.
 Web.
 14 Dec.
 2016.